Casablanca, Morocco: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and E. Check that you pick the right kind.
-The vast majority of adapters currently available are simply plugs and expect your electronics to change the voltage themselves.
+A plug adapter that supports outlet types C and E. Be careful to find the right kind.
+A lot of adapters available online are just plugs and require your devices to adjust the voltage themselves.
 If yours can't do that they could get destroyed.
-This one should be sufficient for most locations.
+This one should be appropriate for most areas.

-Mosques often require certain dress, so if you plan to see the stunning King Hassan II Mosque, take the following:
+Mosques often require certain dress, so if you want to check out the majestic King Hassan II Mosque, take the following:

-Note that there may be restrictions on who is allowed to enter the mosque; it is best to check with the Casablanca tourism authority.
+Note that there may be restrictions on who is allowed to enter the mosque; you should check with the Casablanca tourism authority.

 September

-September for Casablanca very dry with almost no rain.
-Temperatures average in the low 70s F (low 20s C), with daytime temperatures significantly higher.
+If you are traveling to Casablanca in September, you will notice that it very dry with almost no rain.
+Average temperatures (including nighttime) are in the low 70s F (low 20s C).

 What to wear/what to pack: